pacman-project/pacman-demo/README.md

 #### Ros controller PC
+`To do ...`

+### Running Boris
-`To be done ...`
+`To do ...`

+#### WARNING:
-#### WARNING: they are still minor problems during the initialization of the Schunk grippers and the KIT Head (Control PC section).
+**they are still minor problems during the initialization of the Schunk grippers and the KIT Head (Control PC section).**

-If you have the error:
+If you see the error:

 * Schunk gripper

-	Waiting for Schunk device to be ready (RS232)...
+	>Waiting for Schunk device to be ready (RS232)...
-	Segmentation fault (core dumped)
+	>Segmentation fault (core dumped)

 	==> Run again the command line

 * KIT Head

-	The Head should be in the "Zero position" BEFORE running the demontsration software, especially the Neck roll, pitch and yaw axis, otherwise some axis will not be initialized properly
+	The Head should be in the "Zero position" **BEFORE** running the demontsration software, especially the Neck roll, pitch and yaw axis, otherwise some axis will not be initialized properly.